Dieguinho1612/Data_Evaluations_with_Pandas/README.md

 # Evaluating Data with Pandas

-In this repository there are some evaluations of given data with the package Pandas from Python 3.
-Naturally, dummy data is used as illustration.
-Moreover, the code was uploaded to this repository with the agreement of the respective companies that it was created for.
+This repository contains evaluations of provided data, conducted using the Python 3 package Pandas for clients.
+The code used for the evaluations was uploaded to this repository with the permission of the respective client for whom it was created.
+It should be noted that dummy data was used for illustration purposes.

 ## BASF: Deciding between contract options with Deutsche Bahn